daniel-le97/bun-svelte-ssr/README.md

 This project is a work in progress and may not be fully complete.
 Please use it at your own discretion.

+read:
+[getting started](./docs/1.starting.md) as a high level overview of why and how this works under the hood!

 # Notes

 To install dependencies: